RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 Redis can perform urgent maintenance at any time, even if you have set a manual maintenance window or have temporarily skipped maintenance.
 Redis will notify users by email when urgent maintenance starts and ends.

+### Major upgrades

+For major upgrades or upgrades that might include breaking changes, users will receive an advance notification with sufficient time to prepare before the upgrade.